alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-21-the-proper-manner-enjoining-good-forbidding-evil.md

 hijri: Dhul-Qa'dah 30, 1441 AH
 date: 2020/07/21
 binbaz: true
-excerpt: "What is the proper manner of enjoining right and forbidding evil?"
+summary: "What is the proper manner of enjoining right and forbidding evil?"
 ---

 Question: